preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/index.rst

 This is an ongoing, preliminary documentation for functionality to come in Omnia 6.5.

-The Workplace settings can be used to create dynamic navigation etc for a Business Profile.
+The Workplace settings can be used to create dynamic navigation and access for a Business Profile.
 The Workplace lives outside the Publishing App.

 You can always choose to use "Classic Action Menu & Mega Menu" for the Business Profile, and start working with these settings.
 For more information, see: :doc:`Business Profiles </admin-settings/tenant-settings/business-profiles/index>`